Annual Gullah Festival to bring culture, food, fun to downtown Beaufort

 Photo courtesy Original Gullah Festival

-On Memorial Day weekend, May 24th, 25th & 26th, the Original Gullah Festival invades downtown Beaufort and brings lots of cultural experiences, food and fun.
+On Memorial Day weekend, May 23rd, 24th & 25th, the Original Gullah Festival invades downtown Beaufort and brings lots of cultural experiences, fabulous food, and tons of fun.

 The Festival provides a unique family friendly cultural experience for over 40,000 local, national and international attendees during the 3 day event.
 For 38 years, the event has been celebrating a rich history and will continue to share the Gullah experience.